Santiso-Group/despasito/README.md

 Installation
 ------------
-.. note:: DESPASITO is not yet available on pip or conda-forge, but it is a package that can be installed in your python environment.
+**NOTE:** DESPASITO is not yet available on pip or conda-forge, but it is a package that can be installed in your python environment.

 **Step 1:** Download the master branch from our github page as a zip file, or clone it with gitand save in your desired directory.